p-rinceS/CS-480-Project/README.md

 # Setting up postgres

-1. Create a pgsql db server locally.
+1. Create a pgsql database locally.

 2. Make the credentials the same as below.

 ### Credentials

 - host = 127.0.0.1
+- port = 5432
-- default username = postgres
+- username = postgres
-- default password = password
+- password = password
-- database name = postgres_db
+- database name = postgres

-3. Start the pgsql server

 # How to run app

+1. Start the pgsql server
-1. Follow instructions for client and server below:
+2. Follow instructions for client and server below:

 ### Client

 1. Navigate to app/client
-1. Run `npm run build`
+2. Run `npm run build`

 ### Server